Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Materials

 \subsubsection{Apparatus}

-The study utilized a fixed-base driving simulator equipped with three 42-inch screens, providing a 150° horizontal and 47° vertical field of view (Figure \ref{f2}(a)).
-An external tablet with two touch buttons allowed participants to activate and deactivate the driving automation system.
-Driving scenarios were developed and vehicle operation data was collected at a frequency of 60 Hz using Silab 7.1 software by WIVW.
+The study used a fixed-base driving simulator with three 42-inch screens, providing a 150° horizontal and 47° vertical field of view (Figure \ref{f2}(a)).
+An external tablet with two touch buttons let participants activate and deactivate the driving automation system.
+Driving scenarios were developed, and vehicle operation data were recorded at 60 Hz using SILAB 7.1 (WIVW).

-Participants' facial RGB videos were recorded using an Orbbec Gemini pro camera.
+Participants' facial RGB videos were recorded using an Orbbec Gemini Pro camera.
 The camera was installed in front of the driver, which was recorded at a resolution of 640x480 pixels and a frequency of 30 Hz.
 Physiological data, including electrocardiogram (ECG), and respiration (RESP), were collected at a frequency of 100 Hz using a 3-channel SMD electrocardiograph and respiratory belt from Ergoneers (Figure \ref{f2}(b)), based on which the ground truth HR and RR were calculated.
+In addition to the devices used in this study, participants also wore a lightweight head-mounted eye tracker.
+However, no eye-tracking signals are used in the present work as VDMoE relies solely on RGB facial video for non-contact driver state and physiological estimation.
 The distribution of HR and RR in the MCDD dataset is visualized in Figure \ref{f5}.

-Besides, following \cite{ahlstrom2024development}, based on the KSS questionnaire collected after each trial, there are 75.86\% samples labeled as 'awake' (KSS \textless 5), and 24.14\% labeled as `drowsy' (KSS $\geq$ 8).
+Besides, following \cite{ahlstrom2024development}, based on the KSS questionnaire collected after each drive, excluding samples with intermediate scores (KSS = 5–7) to avoid ambiguous labels, there are 75.86\% samples labeled as 'awake' (KSS \textless 5), and 24.14\% labeled as `drowsy' (KSS $\geq$ 8).
 For cognitive workload, we first normalized each participant’s raw NASA-TLX scores to the 1–20 range to mitigate inter-subject differences \cite{yang2021impacts}.
-We then dichotomized the normalized scores at a global midpoint (10), yielding 29.61\% of trials labeled as `high cognitive load' (score \textgreater 10) and 60.39\% as `normal cognitive load' (score $\leq$10).
-A sensitivity analysis shifting the threshold by ±2 points showed model performance variance below 5\%, confirming that our median-split strategy produces robust class balances without unduly biasing results.
+We then dichotomized the normalized scores at a global midpoint (10), yielding 29.61\% of drive labeled as `high cognitive load' (score \textgreater 10) and 60.39\% as `normal cognitive load' (score $\leq$10).
+A sensitivity analysis shifting the threshold by ±2 points showed that the model performance variance was below 5\%, confirming that our median-split strategy produces robust class balances without unduly biasing results.
+Researchers interested in this dataset can contact the authors to request access.